-By default, the TX54 device has one (single-or dual-cellular models) or two (dual-Wi-Fi models) access points enabled.
-The default SSID for the access point is:
+By default, the EX15 device has one access point enabled.
+The default SSID for the access points is:

-Digi-TX54-serial_number
+Digi-EX15W-serial_number

 The password for the default access point is the unique password as found on the device's label.
-Prior to saving any configuration changes to the device, you will need to configure the access points to change the default SSID and password.
-See Reset default SSIDs and pre-shared keys for the preconfigured Wi-Fi access points for information about changing the default SSID and password.
+Prior to saving any configuration changes to the device, you will need to configure the access point to change the default SSID and password.
+See Reset default SSID and pre-shared key for the preconfigured Wi-Fi access point for information about changing the default SSID and password.